nithyaramakrishnan/data-shield/getting-started.md

 ## Next steps
 {: #gs-next}

 Now that the service is installed on your cluster, you can start protecting your data!
-Next, you can try [converting](/docs/services/data-shield?topic=data-shield-convert), [deploying](/docs/services/data-shield?topic=data-shield-deploying) your applications.
+Next, you can try [converting](/docs/services/data-shield?topic=data-shield-convert) and [deploying](/docs/services/data-shield?topic=data-shield-deploying) your applications.

 If you don't have your own image to deploy, try deploying one of the prepackaged {{site.data.keyword.datashield_short}} images: